 I packed my bag and geared up.
-There was nothing left for me to do in my hike in the Torres del Paine but walk the 5km down with the others to the Hotel Las Torres to start my journey back to Puerto Natales, and, with that, a clean shower.
+There was nothing left for me to but walk the 5km down with the others to the Hotel Las Torres to start my journey back to Puerto Natales, and, with that, a clean shower.

 How To Get To The Torres Del Paine